DengPingFan/CSU/README.md

 ## CSU Taxonomy

 We introduce a taxonomy of seven popular CSU tasks.
-Please refer Section 2.1 of our paper for more details.
+Please refer to Section 2.1 of our paper for more details.
 - Five of these are image-level tasks: (a) concealed object segmentation (COS), (b) concealed object localization (COL), (c) concealed instance ranking (CIR), (d) concealed instance segmentation (CIS), and (e) concealed object counting (COC).
 - The remaining two are video-level tasks: (f) video concealed object segmentation (VCOS) and (g) video concealed object detection (VCOD).

-We illustrate each task with its own corresponding annotation visualization.
+We illustrate each task with its corresponding annotation visualization.

 <p align="center">
     <img src="assets/task_definition.png"/> <br />